gg greenguard horizontal banner ad for march 23 coupon

 How you can catch the panicked horse in turnout, loose on the property, or running around the showgrounds.

-• This is often the stuff of nightmares – there’s a loose horse running through the barn or a horse is going wild in the turnout and there’s no calming him down.
-In this particular article, I’ll talk about catching horse from a pasture or the barnyard once the switch has flipped from mellow to panicked.
+This is often the stuff of nightmares – a loose horse is running through the barn, or a horse is going wild in the turnout, and there’s no calming him down.
+In this particular article, I’ll talk about catching a horse from a pasture or the barnyard once the switch has flipped from mellow to panicked.
+Catching the uncatchable horse is another story, entirely.

-A panicked horse is not being a naughty horse.
+A panicked horse is not a naughty horse.

-• While some of these ideas are great for the horse that thinks getting caught is a game, these are not the permanent solution to this behavior, and recognize that a panicked horse is trying to save his own life, and a horse that doesn’t want to be caught is being a jerk.
+• While some of these ideas are great for the horse that thinks getting caught is a game, these are not the permanent solution to this behavior, and recognize that a panicked horse is trying to save his own life.

 excited red horse running towards the camera